alexgoldie09/ChatApp/README.md

-# TCP Chat Server
+# TCP Chat + Tic-Tac-Toe Game

-A multiclient TCP chat server written in C#.
-This project demonstrates socket-based networking using asynchronous communication patterns, allowing multiple clients to connect, chat, and interact via commands in real-time.
+A multiclient TCP chat server written in C# with an integrated Tic-Tac-Toe game.
+This project demonstrates asynchronous socket-based networking, database persistence for player scores, and a synchronized multiplayer game experience — all within a Windows Forms UI.

 ## 🚀 Features

+- **Multiplayer Chat System**
-- Host a TCP chat server on a specified port.
+  - Host or join a TCP chat server on a specified port.
-- Supports multiple clients with unique usernames.
+  - Multiple clients with unique usernames and passwords.
-- Private messaging via `!whisper`.
+  - Private messaging with `!whisper`.
-- Moderator-based kicking system (`!kick`).
+  - Moderator system with `!kick` functionality.
-- Command list with `!commands`, `!who`, `!about`, and `!roll`.
+  - Rich command list for both chat and game control.

-- Socket-based networking using `System.Net.Sockets`.
-- UI output via `System.Windows.Forms.TextBox`.
+- **Tic-Tac-Toe Game Integration**
+  - Play Tic-Tac-Toe directly in the client form.
+  - Board updates synchronized in real-time between players.
+  - Game state stored in a persistent SQLite database.
+  - Automatic win/loss/draw tracking.
+  - Colour-coded board state (violet = active game, grey = inactive).

+- **Score Tracking**
+  - `!scores` command displays all players’ wins, losses, and draws.
+  - Scores are sorted from highest wins to lowest.

 ## 🛠️ How to Run